katzuv/advent-of-code/README.md

-# advent-of-code2018
+# Advent of Code Solutions
-My solutions to Advent of Code challenge 2018, written in Python 3.
+My solutions to the [Advent of Code](https://adventofcode.com) challenges, written in Python 3.